Kansas City Royals: 2014: Return to the World Series

-The 2014 season was even more successful, featuring a return to the postseason for the first time in 29 years, and what would unfold as a historic playoff run from the Wild Card all the way to the 2014 World Series.
+The 2014 season featured a return to the postseason for the first time in 29 years, and what would unfold as a historic playoff run from the Wild Card all the way to the 2014 World Series.

 Anchored by the "HDH" trio of Kelvin Herrera, Wade Davis, and Greg Holland, the bullpen became one of the most dominant in MLB history.

 Entering the 2014 season, the Royals had the longest playoff drought of any team in the four main American professional sports leagues (NFL, MLB, NHL, and NBA).
 On July 21, 2014, the Royals had a losing record (48–50) and were eight games behind the Detroit Tigers in the AL Central standings.
 But spurred by a 22–5 record from July 22 to August 19 coinciding with a mediocre 12–15 stretch by the Tigers, the team surged into first place in the AL Central.
 The Royals reached the top of the division standings on August 11, after winning their eighth game in a row.
 This marked the latest date the Royals had led their division since August 29, 2003.
 The team retained its division lead for a month, before falling out of first-place permanently on September 12.
 They finished the 2014 regular season with a record 89–73, still the most wins for the Royals since 1989.
 Though the team finished one game behind Detroit in the AL Central, the Royals secured their first-ever wild card berth.

 After qualifying for the postseason, the Royals embarked on a record-setting eight-game winning streak.
 They hosted the Oakland Athletics in the 2014 American League Wild Card Game and won 9–8 on a Salvador Pérez walk-off single in the 12th inning, having earlier rallied back from a 7–3 deficit in the eighth.
 The Royals then swept the Los Angeles Angels of Anaheim in the 2014 American League Division Series.
 In Game 1 of the ALDS, the score was 2–2 going into the 11th inning, when Mike Moustakas hit a game-winning solo home run.
 The next day, Kansas City beat the Angels 4–1 in another extra-innings affair, in the process setting an MLB postseason record of three straight extra-inning wins.
 The Royals then completed the sweep at home, winning 8–3 in game three and advancing to the 2014 American League Championship Series against the Baltimore Orioles.